seefrye/waaaaagh-list/_notes/Private/builder-files/relics/General/beasthide-mantle.md

--**[[Beasthide Mantle]]:** BEAST SNAGGA model only.
+- **[[Beasthide Mantle]]:** BEAST SNAGGA model only.
->-   Add 1 to the bearer’s Attacks characteristic.
+    - Add 1 to the bearer’s Attacks characteristic.
->-   Each time the bearer would lose a wound, roll one D6: on a 5+, that wound is not lost.
+    - Each time the bearer would lose a wound, roll one D6: on a 5+, that wound is not lost.